The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

 - Submit 6 paper copies of the requisite plans (including a digital copy), in accordance with the General Application Requirements

-A Cost Estimate completed and stamped by a qualified professional to determine the Security Deposit which will be required to be posted, being a minimum of 50% of all earth works and 100% of any restoration works, to be held until certification of completion of works by a qualified professional and subsequent inspection and release by a City Inspector.
+- Have a cost estimate completed and stamped by a qualified professional to determine the security deposit which will be required to be posted, being a minimum of 50% of all earth works and 100% of any restoration works, to be held until certification of completion of works by a qualified professional and subsequent inspection and release by a City Inspector.

 Fees can be paid by cheque or credit card.
 Cheques must be made payable to the City of Hamilton.

 Submit the completed application form, requirements checklist, supporting documents and fee(s) by one of two ways:

 71 Main Street West, 6th Floor

 Hamilton, Ontario, L8P 4Y5